 Courtney Baltiyskyy @ 619.421.9622 X 14239

-Register and pay in full on or before Mondays prior to your camp’s start date to avoid late fees.
-A late fee of $25 will be applied to all registrations received after the September 12th.
+Register and pay in full on or before Mondays prior to your camp’s start date to avoid a $10 late fee.

 SOUTH BAY FAMILY YMCA DAY CAMP